Click here for a printable version of the rules.

 Disclaimer: Clarke County Speedway, LLC. does not imply or guarantee safety.
 Total responsibility of vehicle safety and rule compliance is owner/driver, not Clarke County Speedway, LLC.
 Officials reserve the right to alter program or purse structure in the interest of time restraints.
 Clarke County Speedway officials have all rights to refuse any vehicle entered into any event.

 1. Safety Equipment: All vehicles require a 5 SFI point racing harness attached to the roll cage.
 Window net with a top release is required.
 Window net brackets must be connected to roll cage.
-Drivers must have fire suits, racing gloves, neck brace, full face helmet and racing shoes.
+All drivers must have fire suits, racing gloves, neck brace, full face helmet and racing shoes.
 All helmets need to be 1995 or newer Snell approved or equivalent.
 Head cover and nomex underwear recommended.
 Aluminum high back racing seat required.
 Seat must be mounted to cage.
 Quick release steering wheel recommended.
-Kill switch required within easy reach of driver and must be clearly marked “ON” and “OFF”
+Kill switch required within easy reach of driver and must be clearly marked “ON” and “OFF”.
+Fuel shut off recommended.

 2. Frame: Any American OEM full body rear wheel drive passenger car, 1964 or newer, full frame or unibody.
 Minimum 107.5 inch wheelbase, maximum one inch difference from side to side.
 Rear of frame behind rear tires, no further forward than one inch behind factory seam, may be replaced in OEM location with two inch by three inch steel tubing with min.
 0.095, max.
 0.125 inch wall thickness, same length as material removed.
 Factory seam must remain visible.
 Unibodies must tie rear frame to front frame.
 Frames may be “X” braced.
 No Station Wagons, Camaros, Firebirds, or Mustangs.